The Clear Edge

 To reach $30K at the current model would require 150 hours weekly.
 Impossible.

 The path forward wasn’t more hours.
-It was leveraged through three mechanisms: pricing, systems, and people.
-This is The Revenue Multiplier in action—earning more without working more.
+It was leverage through three mechanisms: pricing, systems, and people — what The Revenue Multiplier calls earning more from the same workload.

 Week 1–2: The Capacity Audit